-With guests prowling to see what everyone is wearing, the mother of the bride must ensure that her outfit is stylish and classy for her daughter’s weddings.
+With guests eager see what everyone is wearing, the mother of the bride needs an outfit that’s both stylish and classy for her daughter’s wedding.

-Exude Mother of the Bride elegance in this beautiful pale blue gown from bridal powerhouse No.1 Jenny Packham at Debenhams.
+Exude Mother of the Bride elegance in this beautiful patterned gown from wedding guest dress powerhouse Karen Millen.

-This embellishment on this gorgeous dress adds a touch of magic perfect for any winter weddings.
+This embellishment on this gorgeous dress adds a touch of magic perfect for any winter wedding.

 The ruche detailing of this beautiful drape dress will flatter your figure, while the pop of pink colour will ensure you stand out from the rest of the wedding guests.

 Sapphire Blue Silk Dupion ‘Grace’ Tie Front Shirt Dress, £559

 Inspired by Grace Kelly and Dior dresses of the 50’s, the iconic Bombshell shirt dress is both flattering and elegant for every mother of the bride.

 This gorgeous sequin bodice dress features a beautiful satin skirt and bow detail.
 We love it for a chic Christmas wedding.